Umbrella Swift Guide: What It Is, What to Buy, How to Use It

 The fastest way to wind a skein into a ball.
 Materials, mounting styles, and the models worth buying at each price point, verified June 2026.

 An umbrella swift is a rotating frame that holds a skein of yarn open while you wind it into a ball.
-Without one, winding a skein by hand becomes an exercise in untangling; with one, the same job takes under two minutes.
+Without one, winding a skein by hand becomes an exercise in untangling, or a two-person job: draping the skein over someone else’s outstretched arms while you wind, which works in a pinch but isn’t something to depend on every time you bring home new yarn.
+With a swift, the same job takes under two minutes, alone.
 If you buy yarn in skeins, a swift is the first tool to own.

 Nearly all quality hand-dyed and specialty yarn comes in skeins, so for most knitters, weavers, and spinners the swift earns its place right after the loom or wheel itself.
 The rest of this guide covers how it works, what to buy at each price point, and how to use it without tangling.